HenryJM/GettingAndCleaningData/Codebook.md

 __tbodyacc.mean.x__

-	mean of time-domain signal of body acceleration - x component of triaxial signal.
+	Mean of time-domain signal of body acceleration - x component of triaxial signal.
 Aggregate mean over all samples for the subject and activity.

 __tbodyacc.mean.y__

-	mean of time-domain signal of body acceleration - y component of triaxial signal.
+	Mean of time-domain signal of body acceleration - y component of triaxial signal.
 Aggregate mean over all samples for the subject and activity.

 __tbodyacc.mean.z__

+	Mean of time-domain signal of body acceleration - z component of triaxial signal.
+Aggregate mean over all samples for the subject and activity.

 __tbodyacc.std.x__

+	Standard deviation of time-domain signal of body acceleration - x component of triaxial signal.
+Aggregate mean over all samples for the subject and activity.

 __tbodyacc.std.y__

+	Standard deviation of time-domain signal of body acceleration - y component of triaxial signal.
+Aggregate mean over all samples for the subject and activity.

 __tbodyacc.std.z__

+	Standard deviation of time-domain signal of body acceleration - z component of triaxial signal.
+Aggregate mean over all samples for the subject and activity.

 __tgravityacc.mean.x__
 __tgravityacc.mean.y__
 __tgravityacc.mean.z__